 A Brief Introduction to Dazzle Vision With Takuro and Maiko Nagasaki

-If you enjoy heavy metal that has punk, hardcore, and thrash metal influences and you enjoy listening to a female singer, then the band Dazzle Vision may be the type of band that you will enjoy.
-I just found out about this band around 5 years ago.
-Dazzle Vision was formed back in 2003 by brother and sister combo Takuro and Maiko Nagasaki.
-The band has had many lineup changes in their career.
-Maiko does the vocals while her brother Takuro plays the bass guitar.
-John and Haru play the guitar and drums respectively.
+If you enjoy heavy metal that has punk, hardcore, and thrash metal influences and you enjoy listening to a female singer, then you may enjoy the band Dazzle Vision.
+This band was formed back in 2003 by brother and sister combo Takuro and Maiko Nagasaki.
+The band had many lineup changes during their career, but Maiko consistently did the vocals while her brother Takuro played the bass guitar.
+Members John and Haru played the guitar and drums, respectively.

 The History of Dazzle Vision and Their Albums

 Dazzle Vision was created with a specific concept in mind.
 Maiko explains that this concept is that “Children create the world.”
-The band says that Western culture has made an impact on their development but they also have been influenced by bands such as Black Sabbath and Metallica.
-Although the band is considered to be screamo metal, I don’t understand why there is such a weird categorization for bands.
+The band says that Western culture has made an impact on their development, but they also have been influenced by bands such as Black Sabbath and Metallica.
+Although the band is considered to be screamo metal, that seems like a weird categorization to me.
 I will just say that they are basically a mixture of hardcore punk and thrash metal.

 Track Listing for Origin of Dazzle